exercism/python/exercises/practice/sieve/.approaches/comprehensions/content.md

 Many of the solutions to Sieve use comprehensions at some point, but this page is about examples that put almost *everything* into a single, elaborate comprehension.

-The above example puts uses a generator expression to do all the calculation.
+The above example uses a generator expression to do all the calculation.

 There are at least two problems with this:
 - Readability is poor.